Dr. Laura PorterOncology Writer

 Dr. Laura D. Porter's medical background and personal battle with colon cancer, as well as her humor and honesty, create a unique perspective that shapes her message of hope.
+She shares her experiences as a contributing writer for The Mesothelioma Center, the nation's most trusted mesothelioma resource.

 As a cancer survivor and physician, Dr. Laura D. Porter has a unique perspective on all aspects of navigating cancer treatment and survivorship.